 For example, you could lounge by the fire pit on an outdoor sofa in the evening.

 Aquamarine is the poolside bar.

-Like most resorts these days, the Waldorf Astoria offers private poolside cabanas around the cabana pool.
+Like most resorts these days, the Waldorf Astoria offers private cabanas.
+They sit around the cabana pool.

-A separate stand called the Splash Hut is where you can pick up towels for the pool.
-Additionally, they have other pool items for purchase if needed.
+A separate stand called the Splash Hut provides towels for the pool.
+They have other pool and convenience items for purchase if needed.

-The other side of the lawn had a variety of outdoor games for guests.
-Sometimes these simple things end up being more memorable than you would expect.
+The other side of the lawn had various outdoor games for guests.
+Sometimes, these simple things end up being more memorable than you would expect.